Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Experiments

-\textbf{Results with Target Models Trained from Scratch.} Table \ref{tab:main_results} presents results on molecular datasets where GIN target models are trained from scratch.
-For all experiments in this setting, we sample 30\% of the shadow dataset as query data.
+Table~\ref{tab:main_results_without_pretraining} presents results on molecular datasets where GIN target models are trained from scratch.
+For all experiments in this setting, the budget for querying shadow data points is set to 30\% of the target model's training data size.
 Our method consistently outperforms all baselines across datasets, approaching the target model's performance with smaller gaps.
 A phenomenon emerges from the metrics: conventional approaches achieve reasonable prediction performance but struggle with explanation alignment.
 Our framework shows higher explanation correlation scores, with notable improvements over the strongest baselines.
 This suggests that explanation-guided learning helps the surrogate model better capture the target model's decision logic, rather than merely mimicking its output predictions.
-Additional results with GCN and GAT target models are presented in Appendix \ref{app:additional_results_target_models}, showing consistent performance improvements across different target model architectures.
+Additional results with GCN and GAT target models are presented in Appendix~\ref{app:additional_results_target_models}, showing consistent performance improvements on different target model architectures.
+To further validate the robustness of our approach, we analyze the performance under varying query budgets (10\% to 50\% of the target model's training data size, detailed in Appendix~\ref{app:query_budget_analysis}), which demonstrates that {\method} consistently outperforms baselines across different query ratios.